Alejogb1/job-board/blog-data/what-is-the-mailchimp-webhook-payload-for-an-abuse-or-spam-unsubscribe.md

 id: "what-is-the-mailchimp-webhook-payload-for-an-abuse-or-spam-unsubscribe"
 ---

-alright, so you're diving into mailchimp webhook payloads, specifically for abuse or spam unsubscribes. i've been there, trust me. i remember back in '13, when i was knee-deep in a startup's email marketing, we had a similar issue. we needed to react *fast* to those abuse reports to keep our sending reputation clean. it's not just about knowing *if* someone unsubscribed; it's about the *why*, specifically when mailchimp flags it as abuse or spam. let's break down what that payload looks like.
+, so you're diving into mailchimp webhook payloads, specifically for abuse or spam unsubscribes. i've been there, trust me. i remember back in '13, when i was knee-deep in a startup's email marketing, we had a similar issue. we needed to react _fast_ to those abuse reports to keep our sending reputation clean. it's not just about knowing _if_ someone unsubscribed; it's about the _why_, specifically when mailchimp flags it as abuse or spam. let's break down what that payload looks like.

 mailchimp's webhooks are json, and when someone marks an email as spam or reports abuse, the payload you receive is going to follow a similar structure. it'll include quite a bit of data, but the key here is pinpointing exactly where that unsubscribe originated: was it voluntary, or triggered by abuse actions?